byandell-envsys/landmapy/README.md

 Interestingly, Earth Lab members developed a Python package a few years ago, [earthpy](https://earthpy.readthedocs.io)
 ([GitHub repo](https://github.com/earthlab/earthpy)).
-It seems fairly self-contained, but seemed to stop development in 2021.
+It seems fairly self-contained, but may have some dated features.
 For instance, is uses [rasterio](https://github.com/rasterio/rasterio), which seems to now be superceded by [rioxarray](https://corteva.github.io/rioxarray).
-Still there are some interesting ideas here that are still being used.
+Still there are some interesting and subtle ideas here that are worth exploring.

 This is somewhat a companion to my R package [landmapr](https://github.com/byandell-envsys/landmapr).